Top Tips for Wedding Cake Tasting

 Most importantly, how do you want your cake to taste!
 Do you love carrot cake?
 Is the flavor important to you as a couple?
 Talk about it!
 Most bakers have a set menu of flavors you’ll choose that include the cake, the fillings and the frostings.
 You’ll also want to share any food allergies or food restrictions too.

 Also, are you thinking about serving your guests some more sweet treats?
-Like cupcakes, cookies, mini-pies or doughnuts?
+Like cupcakes, cookies, doughnuts or mini-pies?

 You'll want to have that conversation now with your baker to confirm he or she can create these elements of your dessert bar!